Ezhikpizhik/Ride_sharing_company_project/README.md

  Project findings:

-The average projected lifetime of a driver
+-The average projected lifetime of a driver

-Drivers churn rate & predictive indicators for driver churn
+-Drivers churn rate & predictive indicators for driver churn

-Segmentation of drivers
+-Segmentation of drivers

-Actionable recommendations for the business
+-Actionable recommendations for the business